 This is a guideline that more or less can inform your decisions on your camera settings.
 The basic rule is that shooting in harsh sun, if you set your camera to ISO 100, f/16 and 1/100th sec shutter speed, you will get a reasonable exposure.

-Now, no set rule like this is going to be applicable in every single situation, so you will probably need to change one or two elements of that setup for your own situation, but it is a reasonable place to start.
+Now, no set rule like this is going to be applicable in every single situation.
+You will probably need to change one or two elements of that setup for your own situation, but it is a reasonable place to start.
 Just be sure to know your exposure triangle and how it affects the various outcomes in your photograph.

 See our more in depth article on the sunny 16 rule for more information.